Need some ideas for Shark Week to plan for awesome summer speech therapy activities?

 Five Little Sharks by KidsTV is a countdown song like The Five Little Ducks.
 Five little sharks go swimming one day, down in the bay, where all the sharks play.
 Mommy shark calls them, but only four little sharks come back, and so on.

-Read one of these fun preschool shark picture books.
+Read one of these great preschool shark picture books.

 1. Smiley Shark by Ruth Galloway is a favorite of mine.